polymer-dart/dart2ts/dart2ts/README.md

 # Details

 *Dart2TS* is a new approach of developing with Dart.
-You can write actual dart code and have
+You can write actual dart code and have it translated to effective typescript code.
+From there you can continue writing in dart or switch to typescript.

+The main advantages of using dart2ts instead of the traditional `dart2js` or `dartdevc` compilers is a better integration with the javascript / typescript / nodejs ecosystem.

+You can end up writing nodejs packages or webpack application using dart.

 # What is working